BigDataBiology/macrel/README.md

 **Figure 7.** Antimicrobial peptide biological activities.
 (Source: Wang, [2014](https://link.springer.com/protocol/10.1007/978-1-4939-2285-7_3))

-Most AMPs are peptides 10-50 amino acids long, also being longer until 100 amino acids in some cases, with charge ranging between 2 and 11 (some of them being anionic) and consituted of approximately 50% of hydrophobic residues (Zhang and Gallo, [2016](https://www.sciencedirect.com/science/article/pii/S0960982215014098)).
+Most AMPs are peptides 10-50 amino acids long, they also can reach until 100 amino acids in some cases, with charge ranging between 2 and 11 (some of them being anionic) and consituted of approximately 50% of hydrophobic residues (Zhang and Gallo, [2016](https://www.sciencedirect.com/science/article/pii/S0960982215014098)).
 There is a pronounced pH-dependent AMPs charge, mostly resulting in membrane lysis and antibacterial activity at acidic conditions, with many of them not presenting activity at pH higher than 6.0.
 Thus, the charge seems a key feature in the interaction of AMPs and membranes, where its distribution and nature along the sequence changes the antimicrobial activity (Malmsten, [2014](https://www.tandfonline.com/doi/full/10.3109/03009734.2014.899278); Pasupuleti et al., [2012](www.ncbi.nlm.nih.gov/pubmed/22074402?dopt=Abstract); Ringstad et al., [2006](https://www.ncbi.nlm.nih.gov/pubmed/16700592?dopt=Abstract)).
 Furthermore, the formation of amphiphilic ordered structures is correlated to peptide-induced membrane disruption.
 These structures induction, mostly alpha-helices, works as a driving force for membrane binding.
 Also, the helix destabilization oftenly can reduce the cytotoxicity of AMPs, although this can result in reduction of antimicrobial effects (Malmsten, [2014](https://www.tandfonline.com/doi/full/10.3109/03009734.2014.899278); Borgden, [2005](https://www.ncbi.nlm.nih.gov/pubmed/15703760?dopt=Abstract); Pasupuleti et al., [2012](www.ncbi.nlm.nih.gov/pubmed/22074402?dopt=Abstract); Hancok and Sahl, [2006](https://www.ncbi.nlm.nih.gov/pubmed/17160061?dopt=Abstract); Shai, [2002](https://www.ncbi.nlm.nih.gov/pubmed/12491537?dopt=Abstract); Stromstedt et al., [2006](https://www.ncbi.nlm.nih.gov/pubmed/19029324?dopt=Abstract)).

 AMPs can be classified into 5 families accordingly to their origin and composition (Perumal et al., [2013](http://xueshu.baidu.com/usercenter/paper/show?paperid=6033547256f3e45f884306a14bbff34c&site=xueshu_se)):